 |Park||2.9 mi.
 North of Central Oranjestad|

-If the thought of spending some time with interesting animals sounds like fun, you should visit Aruba Ostrich Adventures.
+If the thought of spending some time at the zoo sounds like fun, you should visit Aruba Ostrich Adventures.
 Ostriches may not be what comes to mind when one thinks of Aruba, but the Aruba Ostrich Adventure nonetheless is home to a number of ostrich that guests come from all over the island to see.
 While it may not be the "natural Aruba" it is still an interesting sight to see.